 After leaving Mexico, England reverted

 red shirts and it wasn't until 1973

-contract, in 1974, England re-introduced the short-sleeved red aertex shirts
+was introduced and quickly discarded.
+Then, in 1974, England re-introduced the short-sleeved red aertex shirts

 own lightweight shirts for the warmer months.